Launch Window/Lift Off Time

 The propellants are again kerosene and liquid oxygen.
 The engine’s ISP is an impressive 359 seconds.
 It fires for 424 seconds on this stage.

-The third stage is one from either the Briz-M or the KVTK, as explained below:
+The fourth stage is one from either the Briz-M or the KVTK, as explained below:

 Briz-M (used on this mission)